Skip to main content

 What groundedness score should I target for production?

 It depends on the stakes.
 For a casual chatbot, a groundedness score of 0.7 (70% of claims supported by source) is often acceptable.
 For medical, legal, or financial applications, target 0.95 or higher.
-Below that threshold, either re-generate the response with more explicit grounding instructions or fall back to a canned response that you know is correct.
+Below that threshold, either re-generate the response with more explicit grounding instructions or fall back to a canned response.

 Python